 WEIGHTS SETS ~ not dirty, broken or garbage ~

-Children are welcome and we maintain a good stock of toys for them to take home if they wish.
-Please watch your kids at all times as Community Development takes no responsibility for children at the FreeStore.
+Children are welcome, and we maintain a good stock of toys for them to take home if they wish.
+Please always watch your kids as our staff cannot take responsibility for children in the FreeStore.